Authentic Black Angus Baked Potato Soup: The Creamiest Restaurant Copycat Recipe

 1. In a heavy saucepan or Dutch oven, melt 2/3 cup butter over low heat.

-2. Add 2/3 cup flour to the melted butter, stirring continuously with a wooden spoon or whisk until the mixture is completely smooth with no lumps.
+2. Add 2/3 cup of flour to the melted butter, stirring continuously with a wooden spoon or whisk until the mixture is smooth and free of lumps.

 3. Continue cooking the butter-flour mixture for exactly 1 minute, stirring constantly to prevent burning.
 This cooks out the raw flour taste.

-4. Very gradually add the 6 cups of milk, starting with just 1/2 cup and incorporating completely before adding more.
+4. Add the milk very gradually, starting with 1/2 cup and incorporating it thoroughly before adding more.

 6. Continue cooking and stirring until the mixture becomes noticeably thickened and begins to bubble gently, about 8-10 minutes.